gift-y/gift-y/README.md

-- 👋 Hi, I’m @gift-y
+- 👋 Hi, I’m Jael Gifty
 - 👀 I’m interested in web design and development
 - 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward to make the most collabs
-- 📫 How to reach me ...
+- 📫 Reach me on jaelgifty@gmail.com

 <!---
 gift-y/gift-y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.